framework-one/framework-one.github.io/source/documentation/roadmap.markdown

 2.x Release Stream
 ---
 This is the current stable stream.
 FW/1 2.5 is the latest stable version.
-The 2.x versions support Adobe ColdFusion 9.0.1 and later, Railo 3.2.2 and later.
+The 2.x versions support Adobe ColdFusion 9.0.1 and later, Lucee 4.5.0 and later, and Railo 3.2.2 and later.

 Changes between 1.x and 2.x include: